bocajs/NodeBotDays/README.md

 const EtherPortClient = require("etherport-client").EtherPortClient;
 ```

-3) Now create the rest of your app as you see fit, using the examples from the [Johnny-Five Examples Page](http://johnny-five.io/examples/)
+3) Now create the rest of your app as you see fit, or if you already used my johnnyFiveSample.js you're ready to go

 # YOU'RE DONE
 You should get something like this: and your device's built in LED should be blinking